freeyland/e2c/README.md

 <p align="center"><img src="assets/images/docker-settings.png" width="600" align="center" alt="Docker settings" /></p>

-## Remarks
+## Remarks and issues

 ### Uninstall

 Please note that when you uninstall, the containers will be removed.
 So when having issues with e2c it is better to reinstall than to do an uninstall.
-Reinstall can be triggered by running the curl command again above.
+Reinstall can be triggered by running the curl command again from above.

 ### Change of domain name